 All that's left of Banff Distillery are some distillery cottages.

 Banff distillery's history is notable for the number of fires it suffered.
-First established on a separate site in 1824, it was moved to its final site in 1863 to take advantage of a better water source and proximity to the then newly built Great North of Scotland Railway.
+First established at Mill of Boyndie in 1824 by Major James McKilligan, it was moved to its final site at Inverboyndie in 1863 by new owner James Simpson Jr to take advantage of a better water source and proximity to the then newly built Great North of Scotland Railway.
+Historical maps showing the site of Banff Distillery, and Mill of Boyndie.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.